fhellwig/be-safe/README.md

 ### 2.1 The Team

-Brian Shafer led our team and was responsible for the overall operation of the prototype team as defined in our project charter.
+Brian Shafer was responsible for the overall operation of the prototype team as defined in our project charter.
 The team included the following GSA 18F Labor Categories.

 - Product Manager
 - Technical Architect